-Likewise it's irritating there is no zig zag stitch, this is only a straight stitch machine.
-Fortunately those have been extremely minimal things and are the only things I do not like about this machine (and possibly the walking foot issues have been fixed considering that I bought my own 4 years ago?).
-The Bernina 440QE: Okay so I need to first state that my Bernina 440 has to do with 7 years of ages, so there have actually been excellent improvements and modifications to the more recent designs.
+It's annoying there is no zig zag stitch, this is only a straight stitch device.
+Thankfully those have been very minimal things and are the only things I dislike about this device (and possibly the strolling foot issues have been fixed considering that I bought my own 4 years ago?).
+The Bernina 440QE: Okay so I have to first say that my Bernina 440 is about 7 years of ages, so there have been fantastic improvements and modifications to the newer designs.

-I like using the walking foot on this machine, and it's peaceful and pulls the material through like a dream.
-My light headed out in this device, and after taking it all apart they found out it was a motherboard problem, and to repair it I 'd need to have the motherboard altered.
+I like using the walking foot on this machine, and it's quiet and pulls the material through like a dream.
+My light went out in this machine, and after taking it all apart they figured out it was a motherboard problem, and to fix it I 'd have to have the motherboard altered.

 © Copyright 2021 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.